Dom Mintoff: First two mandates

 Mintoff's strong position and ambition led to a series of Cabinet crises.
 A split in the Labour Party came about when Boffa, who was ready for compromise and moderation with the colonial authorities, resigned and formed the Malta Workers Party and Mintoff refounded the Labour Party as the "Malta Labour Party" of which he assumed leadership.
 The split resulted in the weakening of both parties and it was not until 1955 after remaining out of government for three consecutive legislatures, that the Labour Party was elected to office with Mintoff as Prime Minister.
 This government's main political platform – integration with the UK – led to a deterioration of the Party's relations with the Catholic Church, leading to interdiction by the Church which resulted in voting Labour being declared a mortal sin leading all who defied the Church to be informally known as "Suldati tal-Azzar" ("Soldiers of Steel").
 The Labour Party lost the subsequent two elections in 1962 and 1966, and boycotted the Independence celebrations in 1964 due to disagreements with the Independence agreements which still gave a good amount of power to the British Government.

 Following the lift of the interdiction in 1964, and the improvement of relationship with the Catholic Church in 1969, Dom Mintoff was elected as Prime Minister when Labour won the 1971 general election and immediately set out to re-negotiate the post-Independence military and financial agreements with the United Kingdom.
 The government also undertook socialist-style nationalisation programmes, import substitution schemes, and the expansion of the public sector, the collective sector and the welfare state.
 Employment laws were revised with gender equality being introduced in salary pay.
 In the case of civil law, civil (non-religious) marriage was introduced and sodomy, homosexuality and adultery were legalised.
 Through a package of constitutional reforms agreed to with the opposition party, Malta declared itself a republic in 1974.
+In 1975, Mintoff ordered that the Royal cyphers be ground off Maltese pillar boxes.
+However, when it was pointed out to him that this defacement was similar to what Napoleon Bonaparte did to the coats of arms on buildings of the Knights Hospitaller, he ordered that the programme be stopped.
 In 1979, the last British troops left Malta.